Looking For Help?

 Things to consider

-Before choosing a drug plan, it is important to determine not only if the medications you are taking are covered by the plan you are considering, but also what tier your medications may fall under and whether or not you will reach the drug coverage gap.
+Before choosing a drug plan, it is important to determine not only if the medications you are taking are covered by the plan you are considering, but also what tier your medications may fall under.
 These factors will have a direct impact on what you will be paying for your medications throughout the year.

 Find Medicare Part D Coverage In Your Area